Michellehlcn/michellehlcn-1991/webpage/public/posts/post_one.md

 tags: [Python, XML, GraphQL, RESTful API, SOAP, Shopify API]
 ---

-# REST vs SOAP vs GraphQL API

 > _By Michelle Nguyen, 2024_

 ## TL;DR

-From my experience, the winner at this stage is GraphQL — but there’s much more to explore if you read through this post.
+> _From my experience, the winner at this stage is GraphQL — but there’s much more to explore if you read through this post._

 ## Background